collabora/gst-python-ml/README.md

 docker image prune -a -f
 ```

-## IMPORTANT NOTE
+## IMPORTANT NOTES

+### Language Elements

-To use the language elements included in this project, the `nvidia-cuda-toolkit`
+1. To use the language elements included in this project, the `nvidia-cuda-toolkit`
-ubuntu package must be installed, and additional pip requirements must be installed from
+Ubuntu package must be installed, and additional pip requirements must be installed from
-`requirements/language_requrements.txt`
+`requirements/language_requirements.txt`

+2. A specfic version of Cuda is required for these elements: LD_LIBRARY_PATH in `~/.bashrc` must be updated with the following line (adjust for your python version) :

+`export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$VIRTUAL_ENV/lib/python3.12/site-packages/nvidia/cublas/lib:$VIRTUAL_ENV/lib/python3.12/site-packages/nvidia/cudnn/lib`

+### Birdseye

+To use `pyml_birdseye`, additional pip requirements must be installed from the `plugins/python/birdseye` folder.

 ## Post Install